Children on Shipboard - 1914

 "He kissed Miss Elizabeth.
 We saw him."

-After passing a mortified day in their cabins, the flirtatious pair made friends with the children, and indeed used their games as an excuse to be together.
+After spending a mortified day in their cabins, the flirtatious pair made friends with the children and used their games as an excuse to be together.

 The Social Director on the “Imperator” Telling Stories.
 Harper's Bazar, January 1914.
 GGA Image ID # 15ed66f023

-Filling it with the ice-cold sea water, they carefully counted the ports until they came to that of the big sister's cabin.
+Filling it with ice-cold sea water, they carefully counted the ports until they reached that of the big sister's cabin.
 With a swift swing, the bucket was sent into the cabin, its contents spilled and quickly withdrawn.
-Then they fled back to bed.
+Then, they fled back to bed.

-Directly a half-shaved, half-dressed and very wet man. noted for his courtly manners, ran upon deck demanding to know what sailor had dared to throw water into his cabin.
+Directly, a half-shaved, half-dressed, and very wet man, noted for his courtly manners, ran upon the deck, demanding to know what sailor had dared to throw water into his cabin.

 A deck steward came, then the chief steward.
-The man was so angry, the deck officer came and tried to explain that a stray wave had doubtless splashed him.
+The man was so angry that the deck officer came and tried to explain that a stray wave had doubtless splashed him.
 "But I saw the bucket!" cried the irate man.

-It is on the long cruises, perhaps, that the children see most and have the most fun.
+On the long cruises, the children see the most and have the most fun.

-They get used to the ship and settle into ship ways.
-The trips to Central and South America in winter are particularly interesting, not only because of the queer ports and luxuriant tropic vegetation, but because of the strange animals that arc to be seen.
+They get used to the ship and settle into shipways.
+The trips to Central and South America in winter are exciting, not only because of the queer ports and luxuriant tropic vegetation but because of the strange animals that are to be seen.

-Sometimes on these cruises the children become so infatuated with ship-board life that they let their elders do all the shore tramping.
-One boy fell so in love at Havana with the steam launch of the Victoria Luise, used for towing the row-boats full of passengers to and from, that he spent all of his waking hours therein.
+Sometimes, the children become so infatuated with ship-board life on these cruises that they let their elders do all the shore tramping.
+One boy fell so in love at Havana with the steam launch of the SS Victoria Luise, used for towing the row-boats full of passengers to and from, that he spent all of his waking hours therein.
 Not once could he be persuaded to go ashore himself.

 Max, Who Entertains the Children on the Ship.
 Harper's Bazar, January 1914.